threefoldtecharchive/jumpscale9_prefab/docs/cuisine.tmux.md

-# cuisine.tmux
+# prefab.tmux

-The `cuisine.tmux` module is a client for tmux.
+The `prefab.tmux` module is a client for tmux.

 Examples of methods inside tmux: